The Quranic command to follow the 'millat' of Abraham

 This warning, together with the confirmation that the Quran supersedes the older Scriptures (5:48), confirms that we are not required to follow the previous Scriptures which were revealed to previous people, nor are we required to follow what we have inherited, we are only to follow the Quran:

 And when they are told, "Follow what God has brought down (Quran)", they say, "We only follow what we found our fathers upon."
 What!
 Even if their fathers do not reason anything and were not guided?
 2:170

 In another Quranic verse, the same truth is asserted.
 Our accountability on Judgement Day will only be to what was revealed to us (Quran) and nothing else.
 The following Quranic words confirm this meaning:

 It (Quran) is a Reminder for you and your people and you will all be questioned.
 43:44

 3- Were the religious practises given to Abraham preserved, and

 practised at the time of Muhammad?
 Were they preserved until today?

-Some claim that the practises that were given to Abraham, were preserved and were practised at the time of Muhammad.
-They say that God would not ask Muhammad to follow the religion of Abraham if the latter was not known.
-They say that it must have been known and practised for Muhammad to be able to follow them.
+Even though it has already been concluded (above) that we are not accountable to what was given to Abraham, it is worthwhile to examine the claim that the practises that were given to Abraham, were preserved and were practised at the time of Muhammad.
+The proponents of this claim attempt to justify their claim by saying that God would not ask Muhammad to follow the religion of Abraham if the latter was not preserved and practiced at the time of Muhammad.

-With the correct understanding of the phrase 'millat Ibrahim' it becomes obvious that all God asked of Muhammad and all of us in 16:123 is to follow monotheism and refrain from idol worship.
-After that, all the details of our religion are given in the Quran.
+With the correct understanding of the phrase 'millat Ibrahim' it becomes obvious that all God asked of Muhammad, and all receivers of the Quran, was to follow monotheism and refrain from idol worship.
+After that, all the details of our religion are authorised in the Quran.

 Now we come to the issue of whether there were in fact a group of people who were practising the same religious practises as given to Abraham, at the time of the revelation of the Quran.